spro/hashpipe/README.md

 ```
 # list a b c | length | echo There were $! letters in there.
-'There like 3 letters in there.'
+'There were 3 letters in there.'
 ```

 ### Sub-pipes